 Dobby is the cutest 6-month-old baby tree kangaroo.
-He was found on the ground by scientists who were spotlighting in the national park.
-He was so thin at only 370 grams, very dehydrated and he must have been on his own for some time.
+While spotlighting in the national park scientists found him almost dead on the ground.
+He was so thin at only 370 grams, very dehydrated and on his own for some time.
 Named after the character of the elf in Harry Potter, he is so friendly, full of beans and a little trouble maker.
 Before long he jumps on us and sits on our shoulder.

 Nelson who is 16 months old came into care at about 6 months old only weighing 400 grams.
 He has the most beautiful and gentle nature.
 Slowly familiarising with the wild, Nelson spends time during the day playing in the rainforest beside the lodge.

 Kimberly who is now four years old came into Margit’s care after two local boys heard a splash and went to investigate and found the baby had fallen out of a tree and landed in a creek.
 They found her motionless on the bottom and rescued her.